Irregular triads in 3-uniform hypergraphs: Slicewise NIP, slicewise stability, and -homogeneity

-This section contains the results on weakly stable and WNIP properties.
-We will first show in Section \ref{subsec:closenip} that the $\sim$-classes of weakly stable (respectively WNIP) properties are exactly those $\calH$ for which $\Hbar(k)\notin \trip(\calH)$ for some $k$ (respectively $\Ubar(k)\notin \trip(\calH)$ for some $k$).
-In Section \ref{ss:vdiscwnip}, we prove Theorem \ref{thm:vdischom}, characterizing the $\vdisc_3$-homogeneous properties as those close to a WNIP property.
+This chapter contains the results on slicewise stable and SNIP properties.
+We will first show in Section \ref{subsec:closenip} that the $\sim$-classes of slicewise stable properties are exactly those $\calH$ for which $\Hbar(k)\notin \trip(\calH)$ for some $k$ (recall Definition \ref{def:close}).
+The analogous results characterizing SNIP in terms of $\Ubar(k)$ are proved similarly and appear in the appendix.
+In Section \ref{subsec:vdiscwnip}, we prove Theorem \ref{thm:vdischom}, characterizing the $\vdisc_3$-homogeneous properties as those close to a SNIP property.
 In Section \ref{subsec:nonzerror} we show that a property admits zero $\disc_{2,3}$-error if and only if it admits zero $\vdisc_3$-error.
 In the same section we show that any property containing $\Hbar(k)$ for all $k\geq 1$ requires non-zero $\disc_{2,3}$-error.
 In Section \ref{subsec:strongstable}, we prove a strong version of the stable regularity lemma.
 This will serve as a warm-up for the proof of Proposition \ref{prop:wsbinary}, and will also play a key role in the proof of Theorem \ref{thm:FOPfinite}.
-Finally, in Section \ref{subsec:wsbinary}, we will prove Proposition \ref{prop:wsbinary}, which says that any property which is close to a weakly stable property admits binary $\disc_{2,3}$-error.
+Finally, in Section \ref{subsec:wsbinary}, we will prove Proposition \ref{prop:wsbinary}, which says that any property which is close to a slicewise stable property admits binary $\disc_{2,3}$-error.